Argentum (ARG) Reaches 24-Hour Volume of $1.00

-Argentum (CURRENCY:ARG) traded down 0.3% against the US dollar during the 24-hour period ending at 16:00 PM E.T. on December 27th.
-In the last week, Argentum has traded down 32.8% against the US dollar.
-One Argentum coin can currently be purchased for $0.0002 or 0.00000002 BTC on cryptocurrency exchanges including CoinExchange and Cryptopia.
-Argentum has a market cap of $2,062.00 and approximately $1.00 worth of Argentum was traded on exchanges in the last day.
+Argentum (CURRENCY:ARG) traded down 0.3% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM E.T. on January 3rd.
+During the last week, Argentum has traded 32.8% lower against the U.S. dollar.
+One Argentum coin can now be bought for approximately $0.0002 or 0.00000002 BTC on popular cryptocurrency exchanges including CoinExchange and Cryptopia.
+Argentum has a market cap of $2,062.00 and $1.00 worth of Argentum was traded on exchanges in the last day.

 - SecureCoin (SRC) traded flat against the dollar and now trades at $0.0003 or 0.00000003 BTC.